nifemi-l/HoopWire/README.md

 # NBA News Messenger

-This project sends daily NBA news updates via email by using the ESPN API, and formats them into a neat, NBA-themed email.
+This tool sends daily NBA news updates via email by using the ESPN API, and formats them into a neat, NBA-themed email.

 ## Features